datajoint/datajoint-python/README.md

 DataJoint was initially developed in 2009 by Dimitri Yatsenko in Andreas Tolias' Lab for the distributed processing and management of large volumes of data streaming from regular experiments.
 Starting in 2011, DataJoint has been available as an open-source project adopted by other labs and improved through contributions from several developers.

-Vathes LLC supports DataJoint for Python as an open-source project and everyone is welcome to contribute.
+[DataJoint Inc.](https://datajoint.com) supports DataJoint for Python as an open-source project and everyone is welcome to contribute.
-Its DataJoint Neuro (https://djneuro.io) business provides support to neuroscience labs for developing and executing custom data pipelines.
+Its business provides support to neuroscience labs for developing and executing custom data pipelines.

 ## Installation
 ```